McDonald's Faces 25 Harassment Complaints — Backed by Time's Up

 On Tuesday May 21, two days before the McDonald's annual shareholder meeting, 25 women announced they had filed lawsuits or complaints against the fast food giant, claiming they were sexually harassed while working there, according to The New York Times.

-The filings allegedly involved incidents at McDonald's restaurants and corporate offices across the country.
-Some of the women who have come forward were as young as 16 years old, and faced alleged behavior that included groping, propositions for sex, and indecent exposure by supervisors.
+The filings allegedly involved incidents at McDonald's restaurants and corporate offices across America.
+Some of the women who have come forward were as young as 16 years old, and faced alleged behaviour that included groping, propositions for sex, and indecent exposure by supervisors.

 Advertisement